 Specific button operation required to play

 Holding Down Buttons Optional: Holding down buttons for prolonged periods (a second or more) is not required or can be switched to toggling the action on and off.
 This is in addition to the movement stick/button which is not considered a hold for this purpose.

 Similar Games With More Accessibility Features for Controls

 If you want to play Ultrakill, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Ultrakill has 5 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 5 accessibility features for Visual in Ultrakill which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.